 MDST3510 – Fall, 2021 | Meets MoWe 2:00pm – 3:15pm

 While many of us are familiar with games as players and sometimes as designers, this course also serves as an introduction to a kind of online game studies.
 Game studies comprises an interdisciplinary field of researchers who study games, the play of games, and the communities around them.
-In this course, we will focus on the research that comprises game studies, with an emphasis on understanding the different methods that have been used to investigate these media.
-We’ll look at games, play, and the fandom around games from a decidedly online perspective — looking at how players engage with games, discuss them, and build communities around them in online spaces.
-This course will provide you small hands-on experiences with research in this field, building toward a research proposal on a topic of your interest.
+We will focus, in this course, on how the research is conducted that comprises game studies, with an emphasis on understanding several qualitative different methods that have been used to investigate these media.
+We’ll also look at games, play, and the fandom around games from a decidedly online perspective — looking at how players engage with games, discuss them, and build communities around them in online spaces.
+This course will provide you small hands-on experiences to engage with research methods in this field, building toward a research proposal on a topic of your interest.

-In the last quarter of the term, students will be tasked with taking “deep dive” into qualitative research methods for understanding games and game play, developing their own research proposals that rely on qualitative research methods.
-These may involve: interviews, focus groups, ethnographic field methods, online ethnography, and Discourse analysis, among others.
+In the last quarter of the term, students will be tasked with taking “deep dive” into qualitative research methods of their own choosing for understanding games and game play, developing research proposals on topics of their interest that rely on qualitative research methods.
+These may involve: interviews, focus groups, ethnographic field methods, online ethnography, and Discourse analysis, experimental game design, among others.
 Some texts which may be excerpted or read in whole include:

 This course is a seminar, with student discussion and active participation in the face-to-face and online components of the course serving as the primary activity.
 Students who are unprepared or uninterested in seminar discussion should not register for the course.
 Also, assessment for the course will be in the form of multiple written papers — no examinations will be given, including no Final Exam.
-Finally, we are assuming we’ll be meeting face to face in the fall, but this course will have a required online component, which will likely take the form of the occasional Zoom call replacement for a class session and the use of a course Discord to foster out-of-class discussion, regular engagement in online spaces around these media (for methods exercises), among other opportunities.
+Finally, while we assumme we’ll be meeting face to face in the fall, this course will still have a required online component, which will take the form of the use of a course Discord to foster out-of-class discussion, regular engagement in online spaces around these media (for methods exercises), among other opportunities.

 If you have any questions, please do not hesitate to contact Dr. Duncan at sean [dot] duncan [at] virginia [dot] edu.